What Would Bob Do? Dealing with Bulging Drywall Seams

-With the drywall firmly attached, as you say it is, I can think of only three situations in which the seams would bulge, sag, or buckle.
+A: With the drywall firmly attached, as you say it is, I can think of only three situations in which the seams would bulge, sag, or buckle.

 If, however, you notice any other signs of settling—cracks in the foundation, torn drywall joints, or gaps either along the baseboards or at the point where walls meet ceilings—hire a foundation expert to do an inspection.

-For the seam between drywall panels to disappear after painting, that joint must be covered with compound in a specific way—in a series of layers, with each layer wider than the last.
+For the seam between drywall panels to disappear after painting, that joint between drywall panels must be covered with compound in a specific way—in a series of layers, with each layer wider than the last.
 Additionally, each layer needs to dry—and, in some cases, should be sanded—before the next layer goes on.
 For tradesmen, it’s a time-consuming process, one that often requires repeat visits to the job site.

 Here’s yet another possible cause: When drywall sheets with uncut edges are butted together, a depression forms along the line where they join.
 That depression is meant to accommodate joint compound and drywall tape.
-Trouble arises only when installers opt to use cut drywall: Because the edges of these sheets aren’t tapered, there’s no depression when they’re paired.
+Trouble arises only when installers opt to use cut drywall.
+Because the edges of these sheets aren’t tapered, there’s no depression when they’re paired.
 As a result, the joint compound and drywall tape are applied over the plane of the drywall surface, resulting in a buildup that looks very much like a bulge.
 Again, the explanation is that either a pro did the work and chose to cut corners, or a DIYer did so unwittingly.